Nationwide Skype and Telephone Sessions Available

 Sessions with Claire Davey

 Hi my name is Claire Davey, I run Jigsaw Counselling.
 I offer face to face sessions in Scarborough and York and Skype and Telephone sessions to anyone from anywhere in the UK.
-I have been practising as a qualified counsellor for eight and a half years and have worked with vulnerable people of all ages within the mental health sector for over 20 years.
-I am a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I have been practising as a qualified counsellor for ten years and have worked with vulnerable people of all ages within the mental health sector for over 20 years.
+I am a Senior Accredited member of the National Counselling Society and a registered member of the British Association of Counselling and Psychotherapy (BACP).
 I am also a qualified Clinical Supervisor.

 I work relationally with clients using an integrative approach.
 This means I can utilises the most productive elements of a variety of therapeutic techniques.
 This giving you more choice around which type of therapy you want.
 Some people for example want short term therapy to enable them to have a number of coping strategies to help with various things that are affecting them from day to day in the here and now.
 Were as others prefer longer term therapy, that helps them to understand themselves on a deeper level, to recognise what has formed them and made them who they are today.
 Exploring their history and life patterns.